Azure-Samples/data-migration-sql/PowerShell/sql-server-sku-recommendation.md

 - *StartTime*: UTC start time of performance data points to consider during aggregation, in YYYY-MM-DD HH:MM format.
 Only used for baseline (non-elastic) strategy.
 Default: all data points collected will be considered.
 - *EndTime*: UTC end time of performance data points to consider during aggregation, in YYYY-MM-DD HH:MM format.
 Only used for baseline (non-elastic) strategy.
 Default: all data points collected will be considered.
 - *DatabaseAllowList*: Space separated list of names of databases to be allowed for SKU recommendation consideration while excluding all others.
 Only set one of the following or neither: databaseAllowList, databaseDenyList.
 Default: null.
 Should be provided like this "Database1 Database2".
-- *DatabaseAllowList*: Space separated list of names of databases to not be considered for SKU recommendation.
+- *DatabaseDenyList*: Space separated list of names of databases to not be considered for SKU recommendation.
 Only set one of the following or neither: databaseAllowList, databaseDenyList.
 Default: null.
 Should be provided like this "Database1 Database2".

 The following example runs get sku recommendation on a sample SQL server whose data collection report is saved in output folder in C drive with displaying the result on console and overwrite existing reports if any.